Swiss addiction experts alarmed by rise in young smokers - SWI swissinfo.ch

 However, the reasons for the increasing use of cocaine, especially in the form of smokable crack and freebase, was difficult for the foundation to determine, with several factors to consider, for example lower prices and new consumer groups.

-Adapted from German by DeepL/kp
+Adapted from German by DeepL/kp/sb

 This news story has been written and carefully fact-checked by an external editorial team.
 At SWI swissinfo.ch we select the most relevant news for an international audience and use automatic translation tools such as DeepL to translate it into English.
 Providing you with automatically translated news gives us the time to write more in-depth articles.